bobbingwide/allow-reinstalls/README.md

 New plugin, also available from GitHub and oik-plugins.

 ## Changelog
+# 0.1.0
+* Changed: Update .gitignore. #2
+* Changed: Update PHPUnit tests for PHPUnit 10 & 11 #2
+* Tested: With WordPress 6.8 and WordPress Multisite
+* Tested: With PHP 8.3 and PHP 8.4
+* Tested: With PHPUnit 9, 10, & 11

 # 0.0.5
 * Tested: With PHP 8.1 and PHP 8.2 #2
 * Tested: With WordPress 6.4 and WordPress Multisite